The Voice (Australian TV series) season 11: Callbacks

 The Callbacks aired on 4 May.
 In this round, each coach needs to trim down their artists from 12 down to 6.
 Shaun Wessel, Faith Sosene, Celestial Utai, and Theoni Marks have been given Battle Passes from their coaches.
 This allows them to skip the Callbacks, and go straight to the battles.

 Each coach splits the remaining eleven team members into groups of three or four.
 Those three or four artists then take to the stage together and each performs a different song based on the theme selected by the coaches.
 In each group, the coach can select one, two, or all of them; as long as each coach has selected five artists to advance to the battles.

 In total, only six from each team will advance to the battle rounds: five selected by the coach in the callbacks (with some reprising their blind audition song and not required to perform in the sing-off in front of an audience) and the Battle Pass recipient.
 The artists not chosen in this round will be eliminated.

 Battles

 The Battles aired on 8 May and 15 May.
-In the battles, coaches are to cut their team from 6 to 3 by paring two of their artists to sing the same song as a duet.
+In the battles, coaches are to cut their team from 6 to 3 by pairing two of their artists to sing the same song as a duet.

 Team Guy and Keith performed on the first night of battles and Team Jess and Rita performed on the second night.

 Singoffs

-In the Singoffs, coaches pick one of their 3 or 4 battle winners to go straight through the Semifinals.
+In the Singoffs, coaches pick one of their 3 or 4 battle winners to go straight through to the Semifinals.
 Then the 2 or 3 remaining artists must Singoff for the last remaining spot on their team to advance to the semifinal.